tonethar/IGME-330-Master/notes/HW-mapbox-2.md

   - put this code at the bottom of `init()` in the **maps.js** module - when you paste it all of the formatting will be gone, so try to indent and pretty it up and some point

-2) Relaod the page to see the difference - below I am in the "RIT @ Isometric View", and slightly zoomed in :
+2) Relaod the page to see the difference - below I am in the "RIT @ Isometric View", and slightly zoomed in - note that the extruded buildings give a nice 3D effect:

 <hr>